AdobeDocs/analytics-platform.en/help/components/segments/sub-event.md

 ### Filter by container in the left rail

-The Segment Builder left rail includes a new option to filter the component list by container.
+The Segment builder left rail includes a new option to filter the component list by container.
 Selecting a container shows only the dimensions and metrics that belong to that container, making it easier to build focused sub-event segment conditions.

-This container filter is available in the Segment Builder only.
+This container filter is available in the Segment builder only.
 It is not currently available in other left rail panels.

 ## Auto-generated occurrence metrics